-Student Signature Student Printed Name Grade Date Student Signature Student Printed Name Grade Student Signature Student Printed Name Grade Date Student Signature Student Printed Name Grade Date Teacher's Commitment: I fully I will provide each student o commit to this school in the following ways: I will communicate with par ents on a regular basis via personal contact, we dents and parents for any concerns they may h rogress reports and I will display integrity and re espect to students, parents, and staff members t through my words and l actions.
-I will protect the safety, inter rests, and rights of all individuals in the classro oom.
+Aspire Charter Academy Parent and Student Handbook Student Signature Student Printed Name Grade Date Student Printed Name Grade Date Student Signature Student Signature Student Printed Name Grade Date Date Student Signature Student Printed Name Grade Teacher's Commitment: I fully commit to this school in the following ways: I will provide each student opportunities to achieve.
+I will communicate with parents on a regular basis via personal contact, weekly newsletters, or progress reports and will make myself available to students and parents for any concerns they may have.
+I will display integrity and respect to students, parents, and staff members through my words and actions.
+I will protect the safety, interests, and rights of all individuals in the classroom.
 Teacher Signature Teacher Printed Name Date